ethanhs/material/README.md

-# Material PyQt
+# Material PySide
-A collection of PyQt Widgets for theming applications to give a material design look.
+A collection of PySide Widgets for theming applications to give a material design look.

 Currently, only PySide (and probably PyQt4) and Python2 are supported.